metno/emep-ctm/Subrun.rst

 The model can be run in a large domain and all the concentrations of pollutants stored at fixed intervalls (3 hours typically).
 Then we can define a smaller region within the large domain, and rerun the model in the smaller region, using the stored concentrations at the domain boundaries.
 It is then possible to make a simulation in a restricted region with fine resolution, but still taking account the effect of pollutants from outside the small region.
 This is called nesting.
-The large domain defines the Boundary Conditions (BC, which are only used at the boundaries of the small domain), and possibly the Initial Conditions (IC, which must be defined everywhere in the small domain).
+The large domain defines the Boundary Conditions (BC, which are only used at the boundaries of the small domain), and possibly the Initial Conditions (IC, which must be defined everywhere in the small domain, but only for the start date).

 Depending on what is wanted different "Nesting modes" can be defined.
 The different options are controlled by the ``MODE_READ`` and ``MODE_SAVE`` variables in ``Nest_config`` in ``config_emep.nml`` file.
 The mode options are: